openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

   due, other learners may not have time to perform peer assessments before peer assessments are due.

-* In discussion forum posts, provide guidance for peer grading of ORA assignments.
+* In discussion posts, provide guidance for peer grading of ORA assignments.

-* Consider extending due dates to allow course staff to monitor discussion forums for questions about or reactions to peer grading, and to address issues when necessary.
+* Consider extending due dates to allow the discussion moderation team to monitor course discussions for questions about, or reactions to, peer grading, and to address issues when necessary.

-  If learners raise concerns about ORA assignments in discussion forums, course staff have the ability to perform actions such as :ref:`deleting a learner's history, or "state" <Adjust_grades>` for a problem so that he can submit his assignment again, or :ref:`removing a learner response <Remove a learner response from peer grading>` from peer grading.
-If there are more widespread issues with peer grading, course staff can reduce the weight of the peer assessment within the final course grade or allow learners to drop the lowest graded assignment from their grades.
+  If learners raise concerns about ORA assignments in course discussions, course team members can perform actions such as :ref:`deleting a learner's history, or "state" <Adjust_grades>` for a problem so that he can submit his assignment again, or :ref:`removing a learner response <Remove a learner response from peer grading>` from peer grading.
+If there are more widespread issues with peer grading, the course team can reduce the weight of the peer assessment within the final course grade or allow learners to drop the lowest graded assignment from their grades.

 .. _PA Elements: